MartinPHLP/FastSaas-Boilerplate/README.md

 # FastSaas Boilerplate
-A solution to accelerate Backend Development for SaaS initiatives
+A django solution to accelerate Backend Development for SaaS initiatives

 ![Illustration](./illustration.jpeg)